Why My Coin is Broken

 Interested to keep track of my failures and victories?
 Please subscribe to this blog by RSS or email.

-27 Responses to “Why My Coin is Broken”
+34 thoughts on “Why My Coin is Broken”

-Welcome back :)
+1. Welcome back 🙂

 I think that you’re not alone either.
 There are many people who start out blogging about personal finance because they’ve got something going on financially that they want to fix.
 (For example, I started because I wanted to commit to writing daily and to learn something about money and get in better shape money-wise.)